Ed Gazendam, Ph.D., P.Eng., is the Founder, President and Sr. Geomorphologist of Water’s Edge with over 25 years of professional experience.

 His current areas of expertise include hydrologic and hydraulic assessments (using HEC-HMS, SWMHYMO and HEC RAS), stormwater management, LID, and monitoring installations with data downloading/processing, GIS, CADD and reporting.

 Ryan has a lifelong interest in water which includes sailing and fishing, he also likes to share random facts, and play hockey.

-Tim Antonio is a water resource scientist at Water’s Edge with over 11 years working in rivers studying their flow.
+Tim Antonio, P.Eng., is a water resource scientist at Water’s Edge with over 11 years working in rivers studying their flow.
 Tim has a B.A.Sc. degree in Civil Engineering and Minor in Preventative Engineering from the University of Toronto.
 His current area of expertise includes Hydraulic & Hydrologic Modelling & Analysis, GIS, water stage-discharge data collection, and hydroacoustics.

 Tim, enjoys thinking of new ways to do things by working to prevent flooding and the increasing impact of water on our society.
 Tim has worked extensively across Northwestern Ontario during droughts, historical high water, and winter ice conditions.
 He has worked with First Nation communities, Government & Industrial sectors to provide solutions to unique challenges with water resources.

 Tim loves enjoying wildlife photography from a canoe or reading a good book.
 These days the camera is used for capturing his young family’s adventurous moments and reading lots of kids books.